lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

   - using manifest (but deprecated in Scala 2.10)
   - using scalaz
   - using `TypeTag`s
-  - using `scala.reflect.runtime` but this is (strongly discouraged)[http://www.scala-lang.org/news/2.11.1]
+  - using `scala.reflect.runtime` but this is [strongly discouraged](http://www.scala-lang.org/news/2.11.1) (which I find somewhat confusing)

 Most suggestions can be investigated more through following [stackoverflow question](http://stackoverflow.com/questions/1094173/how-do-i-get-around-type-erasure-on-scala-or-why-cant-i-get-the-type-paramete).